European Public Prosecutor's Office: The Janša Appointment Affair

-The issue gained prominence as it coincided with Slovenia taking over the rotating presidency of the Council of the EU on July 1, 2021, causing many Members of the European Parliament and even European Commission President Ursula von der Leyen to urge Janša to swiftly appoint the Slovenian European Delegated Prosecutors during a parliamentary plenary debate.
+The issue gained prominence as it coincided with Slovenia taking over the rotating presidency of the Council of the EU on 1 July 2021, causing many Members of the European Parliament and even European Commission President Ursula von der Leyen to urge Janša to swiftly appoint the Slovenian European Delegated Prosecutors during a parliamentary plenary debate.

 Legislative procedure through enhanced cooperation

 The European Commission proposed a regulation on the establishment of a Public Procecutor's Office on 17 July 2013, based on a mandate in the Treaty of Lisbon to set up such an office.
-However, on 7 February 2017 the Council concluded that no consensus existed among the member states on the proposed regulation.
+However, on 7 February 2017, the Council concluded that no consensus existed among the member states on the proposed regulation.
 As a result, 17 EU member states (Austria, Belgium, Bulgaria, Croatia, Czechia, Estonia, Finland, France, Germany, Greece, Latvia, Lithuania, Luxembourg, Romania, Slovakia, Slovenia, and Spain) requested on 14 February 2017 that the proposal be referred to the European Council for their consideration.
-After no agreement was reached at the European Council on 9 March 2017, 16 members states (the prior 17 less Austria, Estonia and Latvia, plus Cyprus and Portugal) notified the European Parliament, the Council and the commission on 3 April 2017 that they would proceed with establishing the EPPO by the use of enhanced cooperation.
-This was done under TFEU Article 86, which allows for a simplified enhanced cooperation procedure which does not require authorization from the council to proceed.
+After no agreement was reached at the European Council on 9 March 2017, 16 member states (the prior 17 less Austria, Estonia, and Latvia, plus Cyprus and Portugal) notified the European Parliament, the council, and the commission on 3 April 2017 that they would proceed with establishing the EPPO by the use of enhanced cooperation.
+This was done under TFEU Article 86, which allows for a simplified enhanced cooperation procedure that does not require authorization from the council to proceed.
 The participating member states agreed on the legislative text to establish the EPPO on 8 June 2017.
 By this point, Latvia and Estonia had begun participating in the enhanced cooperation procedure.
-The proposal was approved by the European Parliament on 5 October 2017, and on 12 October 2017 the regulation was given final approval by the 20 participating member states, which had grown to include Austria and Italy.
-The EPPO did not have authority to begin investigating or prosecuting crimes until a decision of the Commission approved this, which per the terms of the Regulation could not take place until 3 years after the entry into force of the Regulation in November 2017.
-On 6 May 2021 the commission's decision launching operations was adopted, with a starting date of 1 June 2021.
+The proposal was approved by the European Parliament on 5 October 2017, and on 12 October 2017, the regulation was given final approval by the 20 participating member states, which had grown to include Austria and Italy.
+The EPPO did not have the authority to begin investigating or prosecuting crimes until a decision of the Commission approved this, which per the terms of the Regulation could not take place until 3 years after the entry into force of the Regulation in November 2017.
+On 6 May 2021, the commission's decision to launch operations was adopted, with a starting date of 1 June 2021.